d-morrison/IntroStatActivities/_book/10-A15-inference-2cat_test-theory.md

-## Activity 10a:  Winter Sports Helmet Use and Head Injuries --- Testing using Theory-based Methods
+## Activity 10a:  Winter Sports Helmet Use and Head Injuries --- Theory HT

 \setstretch{1}